0xPolygonZero/r1cs/README.md

 A `Wire` represents an element of the witness vector.
 An `Expression` is a linear combination of wires.

 A `BooleanWire` is a `Wire` which has been constrained in such a way that it can only equal 0 or 1.
-Similarly, a `BooleanExpression` is an `Expression` which has been constrained to be binary.
+Similarly, a `BooleanExpression` is an `Expression` which has been so constrained.

 A `BinaryWire` is a vector of `BooleanWire`s.
 Similarly, a `BinaryExpression` is a vector of `BooleanExpression`s.